pauwell/obfuscated-text/README.md

 # obfuscated_string_art
-Converts a string of characters into an ascii-art.
+Converts a string of characters into ascii-art.

 	    ~ String to art ~
 	    - Paul Bernitz -